The Restaurant School at Walnut Hill College

-The Restaurant School at Walnut Hill College (aka just Walnut Hill College) is a private, for-profit, family-run, culinary school in Philadelphia, Pennsylvania.

-History

-The school was founded in 1974 as America's first private college to offer career training in fine dining and the luxury hospitality industry.
+Walnut Hill College, formerly The Restaurant School, is a private college focused on fine dining and luxury hospitality that offers degrees in culinary arts, pastry arts, restaurant management, and hotel management.
+The campus is located in the University City section of Philadelphia.

 Academics

-The college offers four majors: Culinary Arts; Restaurant Management; Pastry Arts; and Hotel Management.
+The college offers four majors: Culinary Arts, Restaurant Management, Pastry Arts, and Hotel Management.
 The majors are offered at the Associate's and Bachelor's degree levels.

-Special features are travel experiences which are included in the tuition.
 All Culinary and Pastry students in the associate degree participate in a week-long gastronomic tour of France.
 Restaurant and Hotel Management students participate in a week-long hospitality tour that includes behind-the-scenes tours of Walt Disney World Resort and other central Florida resorts followed by a cruise to the Bahamas.
 Students who continue their studies towards a bachelor's degree participate in a week-long "Hospitality Tour" of England.

 The school is accredited by the Accrediting Commission of Career Schools and Colleges, which is oriented toward vocational programs.

-Geography

-The campus is located in the University City section of Philadelphia.
-It features four open-to-the-public student-run restaurants, a pastry shop, a bookstore and gift shop, and a student cafe.
-The college offers on-site housing for students.